Sandra Derks, LPC, CSAC (she, her, hers)

 Ph (608) 567-4465, Extension 11

-Anna seeks to provide a supportive backdrop for clients to develop, grow, and ultimately flourish through a client centered therapeutic approach.
-Her practice is tailored to what each person, couple, or family may need using evidence-based therapeutic modalities such as Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Narrative therapy, and Solution Focused therapy.
+Anna seeks to provide a supportive backdrop for clients to develop, grow, and ultimately flourish through a client-centered therapeutic approach.
+Her practice is tailored to what each person, couple, or family may need using evidence-based therapeutic modalities such as Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Narrative Therapy, and Solution-Focused therapy.
 She has a background in working with clients of all ages who are experiencing depression, anxiety, grief, chronic illness, trauma, domestic violence, disordered eating, and those facing various monumental life changes.

+Anna has a special interest in working with those who themselves work in helping professions or are caregivers who often experience unique stressors and can face vicarious trauma in their day-to-day lives.
+She also works with clients who are navigating the complex landscape of dealing with chronic health issues including coping with chronic pain and fatigue.
 Before going into therapy, Anna worked in non-profits, which gave her a direct education in social injustice and has made her an advocate for many under-served populations.
 She offers a non-judgmental and open atmosphere to those of any sexual, racial, gender, ethnic , or cultural identity.

 Lisa Gutzke, MS, LPC (she, her, hers)